PISA: An Adversarial Approach To Comparing Task Graph Scheduling Algorithms: The Framework

 \section{The \FrameworkName Framework}

 We built \FrameworkName to overcome the notable lack of publicly available datasets and task scheduling algorithm implementations. \FrameworkName is a Python library for running, evaluating, and comparing task scheduling algorithms.
 It currently contains implementations of \NumAlgorithmsImplemented algorithms using a common interface.
 It also includes interfaces for generating, saving, and loading datasets for benchmarking.
 Finally, it includes an implementation of the main contribution of this paper: \AAName, a simulated annealing-based adversarial analysis method for comparing algorithms.
-For more information on \FrameworkName, we refer the reader to the technical report~\cite{framework}.
+For more information on \FrameworkName, we refer the reader to the open-source implementation~\cite{framework_repo}.
+Table~\ref{tab:schedulers} lists the \NumAlgorithmsImplemented algorithms currently implemented in \FrameworkName.
+To orient the reader, we provide a brief description of each of these algorithms along with their scheduling complexity, the model they were designed for, performance guarantees (if any), datasets they have been evaluated on, and other algorithms they have been evaluated against.